sourcenetwork/orbis-rs/bin/orbis-node/src/reporting/README.md

 report construction, validation, threshold signing, and delivery should stay in this module.

-Supported report types are `node_offline` and `invalid_crypto_response`.
-They are intentionally small: protocols can keep serving the user while reporting tries, in the background, to produce a threshold-signed artifact proving that a committee member appears offline or returned an attributable bad cryptographic response.
+Supported report types are `node_offline`, `invalid_crypto_response`, and `unauthorized_request`.
+They are intentionally small: protocols can keep serving the user while reporting tries, in the background, to produce a threshold-signed artifact proving that a committee member appears offline, returned an attributable bad cryptographic response, or relayed a request that fails a re-check against Authz.

 ## High-level flow